-I am a PhD candidate at the University of Washington in the School of Environmental and Forest Sciences, and a member of the Quantitative Ecology Lab led by Dr. Beth Gardner.
-I earned my Bachelor of Science (2008) and Master of Science (2017) in Wildlife Biology at the University of Montana.
-My research interests stem from a background in carnivore ecology, wildlife management, landscape ecology, and quantitative ecology.
+I am a postdoctoral researcher at the University of Idaho with the Idaho Cooperative Fish and Wildlife Research Unit.
+I earned my PhD (2022) in Environmental and Forest Sciences at the University of Washington and my Master's (2017) and Bachelor's (2008) in Wildlife Biology at the University of Montana.
+My research interests stem from a background in carnivore ecology, species interactions, wildlife conservation, and quantitative ecology.
 My fieldwork and research experience have taken me to amazing parts of the western US, Canada, and even French Polynesia, to work with species ranging from gray wolves to red-footed boobies.

 I’d love to hear from you!
 Email me at sarah.bassing [at] gmail.com and follow me on Twitter @S_Bassing.
 I post code on GitHub when I remember.
 My Google Scholar profile can be found here and me CV is here.